 5. You Empathize with English Language Learners

-The difficulties of learning a new language unite learners.
+The difficulties of learning a language unite learners.
 Whether someone is studying English, Arabic or Portuguese, they can relate to the passionate frustration with organizing articles, classifiers or the dreaded subjunctive tense, among others, into a sentence that makes sense.

 When helping an English learner with grammar, nothing makes them open up more than sympathy, “Yeah, I get it.
 I’ve been studying Spanish for eight years and I still don’t get all the prepositions.”